 That depends on how well you do in the CIT program, how well you interact with campers

 and other staff, and what area(s) of camp that you have demonstrated skill.
 Riding and

 archery instructors must be 18 at the start of the summer.
 You may be hired to teach barn

-programs or back trail rides, to work in the sports program, the arts & crafts program, the
+programs or help on trail rides, to work in the sports program, the arts & crafts program,

-and interests that you have, the more likely that we will hire you.
+and interests that you have, the more likely that you will be hired.
 It also depends to some

 In what ways will I be trained to be a counselor and to teach riding?

 As in all areas of camp, you will spend some time shadowing staff so that you will become

 aware of what makes a good instructor/counselor.
 You will also assist staff in all areas